Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Each function gives the topological naming some hints how to “re-solve” the selected sub-shapes:
 * The Nail constructs a solid shape and puts each face of the shape into sub-labels:

-@figure{/user_guides/ocaf/images/ocaf_image021.png, "Distribution of faces through sub-labels of the Nail"}
+@figure{/user_guides/ocaf/images/ocaf_image021.png,"Distribution of faces through sub-labels of the Nail",185}

 * The **Translator** moves a shape and registers modification for each face: it puts a pair: “old” shape -- “new” shape at a sub-label of each moving Nail.
 The “old” shape represents a face of the Nail at the initial position.
 The “new” shape -- is the same face, but at a new position:

-@figure{/user_guides/ocaf/images/ocaf_image022.png, "Registration of relocation of faces of a Nail"}
+@figure{/user_guides/ocaf/images/ocaf_image022.png,"Registration of relocation of faces of a Nail",240}

 How does it work?
 * The Hammer selects a face of a Nail calling *TNaming_Selector::Select()*.
 This call makes a unique name for the selected shape.
 In our example, it will be a direct reference to the label of the top face of the Nail (Face 1).